MikeTaylor/folio-docs/doc/fixing-mod-configuration.md

 There are however some wrinkles that would need to be addressed.

+### User-owned configuration entries

+In many situations, we will want users to be able to access (probaby both read and write) configuration entries belonging to them, but not to access (read _or_ write) those belonging to other users.

+There are two ways we could do this: by adding user-identity checks to access via the usual WSAPI endpoint; or by adding a separate endpoint for the user's own configuration entries.

+In either case, we will need to control users' access to their own entries by permissions.
+In the first approach, the code would need to check different permissions for the same endpoint, depending on whether a givene entry belongs to the user making the request.
+This seems like a recipe for confusion, so it is probably better to introduce a separate endpoint.

+While introducing a second endpoint, it makes sense to bring in a third, so separating access to global entries from access to entries belonging to other users.
+(Nearly all users will need read-access to global entries, but there is little reason for non-administrators to have any kind of access to entries belonging to other users.)

+So we will end up with three endpoints, e.g.:
+* `/config/global` -- access to global configuration entries
+* `/config/user` -- access to the user's owen configuration entries
+* `/config/other` -- access to the user's owen configuration entries

+Typical users will have read and write access to their own entries, read-only access to global entries, and no access to other users' entries.

 ### Permission-name restrictions

 In the present version of `mod-configuration` there is no well-established convention for how module identities are specified in the `module` field of a configuation entry.
 Current entries include `@folio/users`, `BULKEDIT`, `GOBI`, and `LOGIN-SAML`.
 Evidently, some module names are scoped to organization namespaces, some are not; some are lower-case and some are capitalized; some have underscored between words, and others omit these.